Decision-making from a carer’s perspective

 - school enrolment.

-If you want to take on more decision-making responsibility, the department's Chief Executive may support this.
-They may give you extra powers to make decisions which will help to:
+If you want to take on more decision-making responsibility, the department's Chief Executive can consider this and may give you extra powers to make decisions which will help to:

 - reduce delays in decision-making